herawenn/code-companion/README.md

     - `fileOperations`: An optional array of actions to be performed on the project's file system (e.g., create file, update file content, delete folder).
 5. **Application Action:**
     - The Code Companion frontend displays the `explanation` in the chat panel.
-    - If `fileOperations` are present, the application executes them, updating the file explorer, editor, and preview panel accordingly.
+    - If `fileOperations` are present, the application executes them, updating the file explorer, editor (content will refresh in view mode), and preview panel accordingly.
+    - User edits saved in the Editor Panel also update the file content directly.
     - Relevant actions are logged in the console panel.

 ## Tech Stack